Centre brings 3 new Bills to re-vamp IPC, CrPC & Evidence Act

 Source: 123RF

 Section 302 of the Indian Penal Code provides the punishment for murder, stating that “whoever commits murder shall be punished with death or imprisonment for life, and shall also be liable to fine.”
-However, in the new bill, Section 302 does not cover this punishment; instead covers 'snatching'.
+However, in the new bill, Section 302 does not cover this punishment; instead, it covers 'snatching'.
 It says:

 “Theft is “snatching” if, in order to commit theft, the offender suddenly or quickly or forcibly seizes or secures or grabs or takes away from any person or his possession any moveable property.”